-- to identify strengths in his/her teaching - · to highlight areas for development and to provide support and advice for colleagues - to provide evidence that may be used for performance management.
+- to identify strengths in his/her teaching - to highlight areas for development and to provide support and advice for colleagues - to provide evidence that may be used for performance management.

-The evidence gained from monitoring teachers' plans and observing lessons will help the subject leader build up a picture of the quality of planning and how the subject is being taught throughout the school.
-It also shows the levels of achievement of different age groups.
-This information will highlight Continuing Professional Development (CPD) needs or additional resources.
+The evidence gained from monitoring teachers' plans and observing lessons will help the subject leader build up a picture of the quality of planning and how the subject is being taught throughout the school and achievement within year groups.
+This information will highlight Continuing Professional Development (CPD) needs or additional resources needed.
 It can be used in the whole school audit that forms part of the preparation of a new development plan and so help decide future priorities.